Adam-Ant/modpack_spring_17/Readme.md

     * RCL Screen module costs 4rf/t (from 6)
     * Double chance fro ore to spawn in chunk
     * Generate resonating ore in the ender
-    * Up max vein size from 4 to 6
+    * Up max Vein size from 4 to 6
 * Eleccore:
     * Enable fireworks (yay!)
     * Move durability tooltips to shift only